Teaching Numbers & Counting to Preschoolers (Singapore)

 - Compare quantities — identify which group has more, fewer, or the same

-- Write numerals 1 to 10 (with reasonable legibility, not perfection)
+- Write numerals 1 to 10 (reasonably legible, not perfect)

 - Recognise basic patterns — ABAB, AABB